spiral/docs/templater/expert.md

 > You can use exacly same pricinciples of block definition and block value passing as described in Basic Templater Usage.

 ## Context block
 Let's try to make our example more complex, so far we was able to import existed view and pass some compilation parameters into it.
-Hovewer such parametes does not allow us to pass custom html code code inside our element.
+However such parametes does not allow us to pass custom html code code inside our element.
 Let's say that we want to have special element (commonly used) to format some block of text, we can call it "elements/formatter":

 ```html
 <div class="${class}" style="color: ${color|red}; text-transform: capitalize">${context}</div>
 ```

-We can use and import such element into our demo view same way we did for news feed, hovewer in this case we are going to use long tag defintion with opening and closing parts:
+We can use and import such element into our demo view same way we did for news feed, however in this case we are going to use long tag defintion with opening and closing parts:

 ```html
 <extends:layouts.desktop title="Demo View"/>